 Hosting providersMost hosting providers support hosting the applications generated by AppGini out-of-the-box, since AppGini generates PHP applications that connect to MySQL databases.
 PHP and MySQL are very widely available through almost any hosting provider.

 If you're looking for a reliable managed hosting service (where the provider takes care of installing, securing and upgrading your server software, as well as resolving the majority of technical issues), we've been using innohosting for many years and are quite content with their support and reliability.

 If you have good Linux experience and would like to manage your own server and take care of securing and upgrading its software, you can save costs considerably by using a cloud provider like DigitalOcean.
-This link would give you free $10 credit to try their service.
+This special link would give you free $10 credit to try DigitalOcean.